 Coursework completed prior to enrollment in the LL.M.
 Program cannot be credited toward the LL.M. degree requirements.
 Students who previously studied at the University of Maryland Francis King Carey School of Law, whether in the J.D. program or one of the School’s foreign exchange programs, may not apply credits earned prior to enrollment in the LL.M. program toward the LL.M. degree.

 International Students who will need to obtain a visa based on attendance at UMB must demonstrate English Proficiency and Financial Responsibility.
-English Proficiency is proven by an official TOEFL score of at least 600 paper-based or 90 internet-based, previous attendance at a U.S. institution, or proof that English is the applicant’s native language. http://www.umaryland.edu/ois/international/admissions.html
+English Proficiency is proven by an official TOEFL score of at least 600 paper-based or 90 internet-based, an official IELTS score of at least 7, previous attendance at a U.S. institution, or proof that English is the applicant’s native language.http://www.umaryland.edu/ois/prospectivestudent/admissionstandards.html

 LL.M. students may enroll in up to 14 credits each semester.
 Most students pursuing the LL.M. program on a full-time basis enroll in 12 to 14 credits each semester.
 Students pursuing the degree on a part-time basis would enroll in between 6 and 9 credits each semester.